taylor-shift/luisroel91.github.io/_posts/2023-06-22-pmat-challenge-1.md

 ![procmon]({{site.url}}/assets/img/pmat-challenge-1.md_files/Screenshot from 2023-06-22 19-41-57.png)

-Most of this isn't anything out of the ordinary...except it opened and closed a lot of different threads, all under the same PID...This could mean that it opened sub-processes.
+Most of this isn't anything out of the ordinary...but it did open and close a lot of different threads, all under the same PID...This could mean that it opened sub-processes.

 Let's check the process tree to see what opened up at the same time: